Daniel-KM/Omeka-S-module-UniversalViewer/README.md

 and `http://www.example.com/item/{item id}/uv`.

 Furthermore, it is automatically embedded in "item-set/{id}" and "item/{id}" show and/or browse pages.
-This can be disabled via the module [Blocks Disposition] for each site.
+The placement can be configured in site settings with the option "Display Universal Viewer": item show, item browse, item set browse.
+By default, only the item show page is enabled.

-In Omeka S v4, you can use the block in the resource page theme options.
-Note that when this new feature is used, the option in module [Blocks Disposition] is automatically skipped.
+In Omeka S v4.0+, you can use the block in the resource page theme options.
+When this feature is used, the viewer is automatically skipped on item show to avoid duplication.
+The placement option remains useful for browse pages and for themes that do not use resource page blocks (Omeka S < v4.0).

 Finally, a block layout is available to add the viewer in any standard page.